"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Grace Akpan, Maria Ikorok.
 Socio demographic Variables and Acceptance of HIV/AIDS Prevention Strategies by Secondary School Teachers in Akwa State, Nigeria.
-International Journal of Physical Education, Sports and Health.
-2015; 2(1): 127-130.
+Int J Phys Educ Sports Health 2015;2(1):127-130.